dirkjanvw/MoGAAAP/README.md

 For more information about these modules, see [Explaining the pipeline](#explaining-the-pipeline).

 ### Important parameters
-Several important `snakemake` parameters are important when running this pipeline, but most have already been set by default (in `workflow/profiles/default/config.yaml`).
+Several important `snakemake` parameters are important when running this pipeline, but most have already been set by default.

 | Parameter              | Optionality            | Description                                                               |
 |------------------------|------------------------|---------------------------------------------------------------------------|